janjaap/react-boilerplate-amsterdam-generator/README.md

   <dd>Subdirectory on the <code>acc.data.amsterdam.nl</code> domain through which the application's API will be available.
 Useful for when the API isn't available and data structures need to be mocked with <a href="https://github.com/webpro/dyson">Dyson</a> during development.</dd>

   <dt>Run <code>npm install</code> after project generation?</dt>
-  <dd>Press <Enter> or type 'Y' for the generator to install all NPM dependencies after the setup has completed.</dd>
+  <dd>Press &lt;Enter&gt; or type 'Y' for the generator to install all NPM dependencies after the setup has completed.</dd>

   <dt>Truncate <code>README.md?</code></dt>
-  <dd>Press <Enter> or type 'Y' to replace the source repo's readme file with the project's title and description.
+  <dd>Press &lt;Enter&gt; or type 'Y' to replace the source repo's readme file with the project's title and description.
 Typing 'n' will leave the original readme intact.</dd>
 </dl>

 ### 3. Jenkinsfile parameters